Nonye2K3/chia/Windows-pre-Haswell-1.8-workaround.md

 - Start the Chia application and proceed as normal.
 - This will be fixed 1.9.

-# Patching 1.8 for some Skylake processors
+# Patching 1.8 for Pentium Skylake processors

 - You will only ever need one of these patches or the other - never both.
 - Make sure the Chia application is totally shut down.